F.A.Q. About Graduate Assistantships in the School of Art

 - Teaching Assistants work in their own area of study teaching classes, assisting professors, and other important tasks directly related to their area of study.

-- The graduate administrative assistant works in the galleries assisting the Director of the School of Art Galleries.
-This assistantship is awarded to a highly qualified individual from any area of graduate study within the School of Art.
+- The School of Art gallery graduate assistants work in the galleries assisting the Director of the School of Art Galleries.
+These assistantships are awarded to highly qualified individuals from any area of graduate study within the School of Art.